jnsoft/brcnet/README.md

 ### Versions

-0.1: parse line by line with StreamReader, use line.Split and double.TryParse when parsing lines, store temp as int until avg is needed
+0.1: parse line by line with StreamReader, use line.Split and double.TryParse when parsing lines, store temp as int until avg is needed.
+Results 10M = 2.1-2.4 seconds
+0.2: using buffered FileStream and custom byte parsing using spans.
+Results 10M = 0.9 seconds